wn/cs4231_notes/Lecture Notes/lecture4.md

 #### Protocol

+- For principle vector C on process i
   - Increment C[i] at each "local computation" and "send" event
   - When sending a message, all n vectors are attached to the message
   - At each "receive" event, let V be the principle vector of the sender.
 C = pairwise-max(C, V); C[i]++.
-  - Note that we use pairwise-max on all vector of the process sending the message, with the *principle vector* of the sender, and not pairwise-max of all elements in the two matrices.
+    - Note: pairwise-max is with the *principle vector* of the *sender* and *receiver* only.

+- For non-principle vector C on process i, suppose it correspond to process j:
+  - At each receive event, let V be the vector corresponding to process j as in the received message.
+C = pairwise-max(C, V)